Your guide to building an Atlassian knowledge base that actually works

 How to supercharge your Atlassian knowledge base with AI

-The fix for these limitations isn’t to ditch your Atlassian setup.
-You’ve already built a great foundation.
-The answer is to add a smart AI layer on top that can do the heavy lifting.
+The best way to address growing needs isn't to change your Atlassian setup.
+You've already built a great, reliable foundation.
+The answer is to add a smart AI layer on top that works within the Atlassian ecosystem.
 This is exactly what tools like eesel AI are designed for, plugging directly into your existing stack to provide truly automated support.

-Unify all your knowledge for your Atlassian knowledge base, not just your wiki
+Unify all your knowledge, not just your wiki

-Instead of being stuck with only Confluence, eesel AI connects to over 100 sources right out of the box.
-You can connect it to your Confluence space, of course, but you can also hook it up to Google Docs, Notion, past help desk tickets, and much more.
+Instead of being limited to Confluence, eesel AI connects to over 100 sources right out of the box.
+You can connect it to your Confluence space, and also hook it up to Google Docs, Notion, past help desk tickets, and much more.

-This creates a single, unified brain for your support AI.
-It can pull information from every corner of your company, not just the official KB.
-This leads to more accurate, complete answers and less time spent manually copying information from one system to another.
+This creates a single, unified brain for your support AI that works alongside Jira.
+It can pull information from every corner of your company, making your Atlassian-led workflow even more powerful and accurate.

 Instead of just suggesting links to articles, eesel AI's agent reads the customer's question, understands the context by searching across all your connected knowledge, and gives a direct, conversational answer right in the chat.

 It can fully resolve tickets on its own, add the right tags, close the ticket, or hand it off to a human agent when it’s something truly complex.
-This moves you away from simple "ticket deflection" and into true "ticket automation," freeing up your team to focus on the tough stuff.
+This moves you from simple ticket deflection into true ticket automation, allowing your team to focus on high-impact work.

 Pro Tip: With eesel AI's simulation mode, you can test the AI on thousands of your past tickets and see what its resolution rate would be before it ever interacts with a customer.
 You can start small by automating simple topics and expand its responsibilities as you get more comfortable.